alibaba/xquic/docs/API.md

 The read notify flag of _xqc_h3_request_read_notify_pt_ callback function.

 #### XQC_REQ_NOTIFY_READ_NULL
-Read header section flag, this will be set when the first HEADERS is processed.
+Read header section flag, this will be set when there is nothing to read.

 #### XQC_REQ_NOTIFY_READ_HEADER
-Read header section flag, this will be set when the first HEADERS is processed
+Read header section flag, this will be set when the first HEADERS is processed.

 #### XQC_REQ_NOTIFY_READ_BODY